upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 {{< /hint >}}

-For this setup, you must manually create the necessary Secrets in the `upbound-system` namespace.
-For example, this minimal setup leaves Apollo Syncers and Apollo Server credentials for the Spaces Controller to generate.
+When using this setup, you must manually create the required Secrets in the `upbound-system` namespace.
+The Spaces Controller automatically generates the Apollo Syncer and Apollo Server credentials.

 ```shell
 export SPACES_CONTROLLER_USER=spaces-controller